The Hype (2021 TV series)

 The Hype is an American reality television series presented by Speedy Morman which showcases the best streetwear fashion designers in the country.
-The designers are competing for the judges' "co-sign" and a cash prize of $150,000.
+The designers compete for the judges' "co-sign" and a cash prize of $150,000.
 The series premiered on August 12, 2021, on HBO Max.
 The series was picked up for a second season, which premiered on September 22, 2022, with Morman returning as host, as well as all three judges from the first season.